The Conversation View is the active chat workspace where messages are read, managed, and replied to.

 Why Conversation View Matters

-This is where actual communication happens.- Centralizes all interaction
+This is where actual communication happens.

 - Ensures context-aware replies